1ijack/BatchMajeek/README.md

   - Names pdf file with urlstring+currentdate
   - Code still needs to be scrubbed as some bunctions are not needed.
   - This script was my arg parser stress-test and where I ironed out a bunch of issues with the arg parser.
 Hence, why I'm sharing.
-    - Please note, "%" and "?" are problematic in DosBatchlaundio
+    - Please note, "%" and "?" are problematic at the moment, hopefully, I'll have a fix soon
 	- Update - 02/01/2018 - the entire args parser has been replaced to a shift method (which is now being vetted for issues).
 - [hhmmss.cmd](./hhmmss.cmd ) -- Converts time: from total-seconds into hh:mm:ss notation - "Complete Edition"
 - [hhmmss.min.cmd](./hhmmss.min.cmd ) -- Converts time: from total-seconds into hh:mm:ss notation - without all the "tard" code